 Also, make sure to space your tomato plants appropriately at the beginning of the season: they should be 2 to 3 feet apart.

-Hopefully, you have a better idea of what is causing purple leaves to appear on your tomato plants, and how to treat the problem, and how to prevent it in the future.
+Now you have a better idea of what is causing purple leaves to appear on your tomato plants.
+You also have some ideas on how to fix purple tomato leaves and how to prevent this problem in the future.

 If your tomato leaves are purple but you are still stumped about the cause, check out this article on tomato plants from Penn State University.
 They suggest that nitrogen or magnesium deficiency can cause slight purple color of tomato leaves.